Wowiee3/SunwayCTF-challs/rev_passwordcheck/README.md

 HINT: The password is stored as a string.

 You can either strings this binary, or reverse it.
 Either one will give you the password and plaintext flag.
+UPDATE: password is still stringeable, it's just less obvious.

 Flag: sunctf{ineedscissors61}